QuarkNerd/blog/lpage/_posts/2015-06-29-aurelia-part-two.md

  - lpage
 tags:
 layout: default_post
-summary:"In the second post of my series on the Aurelia framework I walkthrough bundling the less2css project.
+summary: In the second post of my series on the Aurelia framework I walkthrough bundling the less2css project.
 The result of which significantly reduced the load time, but did uncover a few aspects of the Aurelia bundling process that do not yet feel fully formed.
 ---

 Please read [my first post](http://blog.scottlogic.com/2015/06/19/aurelia-part-one.html) for an introduction.